Episode 11 – Chief Designer

 We’re already several weeks behind schedule and the current construction crew are due to return to the surface in two weeks!
 The reactor will take nearly all of that two weeks to install — and they’re the specialist crew that have been trained to install the reactor stone!

-Any project the size and scale of putting four huge tetrahedron space station platforms in orbit was always going to have delays.
-It was no one persons fault, more a number of smaller interconnected problems, snow-balling on each other to cause delays upon delays.
+Any project the size and scale — putting four huge tetrahedron space station platforms in orbit was always going to have delays.
+It was no one person’s fault — rather a chain of smaller, interconnected problems snowballing into delays upon delays.

 Layan was frustrated and had been particularly short tempered this week.

-Layan: Un-f**king-believable!
-Please someone tell me the Tetris computing contract was not given to the lowest bidder – wait… yes.
-Of course it was – silly me.
+Layan: Unbelievable!
+Someone please tell me the Tetris computing contract was not given to the lowest bidder — wait — yes.
+Of course it was — silly me.

-The fact that this bold project to put up four mammoth Tetrahedron space stations in orbit required new and advanced computing power never before seen or dreamed of on Cyanos; along with a whole raft of other things that had never been done before – and that it all had to be done to satisfy some arbitrary politically driven agenda laid down by the Cyanos Central Committee wonks mattered not.
+The fact that this bold project to put up four mammoth Tetrahedron space stations in orbit required new and advanced computing power never before seen or dreamed of; along with a whole raft of other things that had never been done before — and that it all had to be done to satisfy some arbitrary politically driven agenda laid down by the Cyanos Central Committee wonks — it mattered not.
 They were behind schedule.
 Way behind.

 36 hours and 5 minutes later…